 “Closing Date” is defined in Section 9.1.

-“Contracts” means all construction contracts, master service contracts, license agreements (including software license agreements), purchase orders, and other contracts and agreements of Seller related to the Assets including, but not limited to, those on Exhibit A-2.
+[“Contracts” means all construction contracts, master service contracts, license agreements (including software license agreements), purchase orders, and other contracts and agreements of Seller related to the Assets including, but not limited to, those on Exhibit A-2.]

-“Dedicated Reserves” means all hydrocarbon reserves owned or controlled by Sellers, or their respective successors and assigns, in Mississippi Canyon Blocks 673, 674, 717, 718, offshore Louisiana.
+“Dedicated Reserves” means all hydrocarbon reserves owned or controlled by Seller, or their respective successors and assigns, in Mississippi Canyon Blocks 673, 674, 717, 718, offshore Louisiana.

 “Dispute” is defined in Section 14.1(b).

-“Engineer’s Certificate” means a certificate from the Sellers’ engineer that certifies to Sellers and Buyer that (a) the Gathering Line Facilities have been completed in compliance with all applicable Laws and all applicable design and construction specifications, (b) the Gathering Line Facilities are fully operational, and (c) the Gathering Line Facilities have been tested and approved in accordance with all applicable Laws and other applicable procedures.

 “Environmental Laws” means, as to any given Asset, all laws, statutes, ordinances, rules, and regulations (including written and enforceable guidelines and standards and licenses, permits and certificates issued thereunder) of any Governmental Authority pertaining to protection of the environment, health, safety or the release of materials into the environment.

 “FTC” means the Federal Trade Commission.